Eteva Mauga-Clements

-Eteva Mauga-Clements (born May 16, 1999) is an American Samoan professional gridiron football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
+Sinaleeteva Fuifui "Eteva" Mauga-Clements (born May 16, 1999) is an American Samoan professional gridiron football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
 He played college football at Diablo Valley and Nebraska.

 Early life

-Mauga-Clements was born in American Samoa.
+Sinaleeteva Fuifui Mauga-Clements was born in American Samoa.
 He moved to the United States to attend College Park High School in Pleasant Hill, California.

 College career

 Mauga-Clements first played college football at Diablo Valley College from 2018 to 2019.
 He recorded 61 tackles, 7.0 sacks, one forced fumble, and two blocked kicks in 2019, earning Bay 6 Conference Defensive Player of the Year honors.

 He transferred to play for the Nebraska Cornhuskers from 2020 to 2022.
 In the COVID-19 shortened 2020 season, Mauga-Clements played in all eight games, primarily on special teams, and made one tackle.
 He appeared in all 12 games in 2021, totaling five tackles and one pass breakup.
 He played in all 12 games, starting two, during the 2022 season, accumulating 39 tackles, one sack, and one forced fumble.
 Mauga-Clements was named Academic All-Big Ten in both 2021 and 2022.
 He graduated with a criminology and criminal justice degree in December 2021.